Tharin2501/48-hour-code-movie-rating/readme.md

-# Movie rating web application
+# 48-hour code: Movie rating application

 This web application is a a movie rating website like IMDb.
 The application shows a list of movies, where logged-in users can star (1 to 5) them, and write short reviews.